xandao-dev/thetan-arena-sniper/README.md

 ### Features

 * Watch the marketplace for good opportunities
-* Automatically buy new and cheap thetans from marketplace
+* Automatically buy and rent new and cheap thetans from marketplace
 * Automatically buy BNB for gas fees when the balance is low
 * Dinamically estimate gas fee for each transaction based on the possible profit
 * Fast (become even faster if you put it on a US server), it does not miss a block.